RIT-Crowd-Comic/Bot/README.md

 ####  Code Structure <a name="code-structure"></a>
 The entry point for the program is `index.js`.
 It imports the `discord.js` library and starts the bot.
 It also calls `eventHandler.js` to start listening for and handling events.

-Events are handled by `eventHandler.js`.
-Which looks through all the folders within  `/events` and sets them up to run whenever a specified event happens.
+`eventHandler.js` looks through all the folders within `/events` and sets them up to run whenever a specified event happens.

-Example: On the `ready` event, all of the files within the `/events/ready` folder are registered to run when  `ready` happens.
+- Example: On the `ready` event, all of the files within the `/events/ready` folder are registered to run when  `ready` happens.

 Commands are where the bulk of the structure lies.
 The `/commands` folder is where all the commands are stored.
 At the startup of the bot, `01registerCommands` registers all the commands within these folders on the server.

-When a command is invoked, `commandHandler.js` handles the command.
-It checks permissions and other options regarding the command, and then calls the associated function for the command.
+When a command is invoked, `commandHandler.js` checks permissions and other options regarding the command, and then calls the associated function for the command.

-`utils` contains many useful helper functions for the project.

--`apiCalls.js` handles functions that get data from discord.

--`rememberMessages` contains all of the remember helper functions and the remember data.

--`getCommands` contains helpers for getting local or current server commands.

--`getAllFiles` is used to grab files from specified folders and is used for registering events and commands.

--`mathUtils` contains useful reusable math functions.

--`availiabilty.js` contains availability helper functions.

 #### How to create a command <a name="how-to-create-a-command"></a>
 Commands are made using the [slashCommandBuilder](https://v13.discordjs.guide/popular-topics/builders.html#commands) Check out  `./commands/example/exampleCommand.js` for an example.
-1. Under `/commands` make a folder for the new command or place it in an existing folder that makes sense.
+1. Under `/commands`, make a folder for the new command or place it in an existing folder that makes sense.

 2. Add a new file to that folder, name is `yourCommandNameHere.js`
 3. The command file has to export a `command` object.
 There a at least 3 main components of a command. `data`, `options` and `execute`.